ChartStory: Automated Partitioning, Layout, and Captioning of Charts into Comic-Style Narratives: Background

 Within narrative visualization, the interest has tended towards methodological and algorithmic approaches for layout design and caption (or annotation) generation.
 Zhao \etal~\cite{zhao2015data} used elements of comics such as rendering style, characters, and captions to propose ways to generate narratives from existing visualizations.
 Volder~\cite{srinivasan2019augmenting} suggests data facts to which the user can refer in order to decide on an appropriate visualization, but does not focus on the layout in storytelling.
-Wang et al.~\cite{wang2019datashot} automated the generation of ``fact sheet'' by grouping data facts together into topics, and mapping the topics to graphical representations learned from a set of sample infographics. \rv{ Calliope~\cite{Shi2020calliope} extends this approach using a Monte Carlo tree search algorithm to explore story pieces and present them in a logical order.
-However, they used basic predefined layout templates, based on a simple tiled layout (``random facts''~\cite{wang2019datashot}) that does not consider the relationships between different facts.
-Therefore, they lack the support for conceptualizing the connections among elements to form a narrative. } Chen \etal\ proposed a workflow~\cite{chen2018supporting} for converting analysis results into a visual storytelling layout.
-Our work differs from theirs in a number of aspects: (1) \name{} automatically generates annotations, while annotations are user-generated in their case; (2) \name{} integrates design principles for data storytelling into an automated layout generation, while theirs focuses on a basic timeline or force-directed layout.
+Wang et al.~\cite{wang2019datashot} automated the generation of ``fact sheet'' by grouping data facts together into topics, and mapping the topics to graphical representations learned from a set of sample infographics. \rv{The narrative is thus driven by the data facts and embellished by the charts. \name\ on the other hand generates visual story pieces by grouping charts generated by analysts, and---based on the chart specifications---creates layouts and narratives that are driven by the charts and embellished by data facts.
+QuickInsights~\cite{Ding2019quickinsights} provides a formulation of ``interesting patterns'' given a dataset and implements a technique to mine them.} Calliope~\cite{Shi2020calliope} extends Wang \etal's approach using a Monte Carlo tree search algorithm to explore story pieces and present them in a logical order \rv{given tabular data as input}.
+However, they used basic predefined layout templates, based on a simple tiled layout. \rv{In contrast to Calliope and QuickInsights, \name\ uses charts as inputs that have been created by an analyst in their data analysis process, identifies story pieces and lays them out according to Bach \etal's data comic patterns~\cite{bach2018design}.} Chen \etal\ proposed a workflow~\cite{chen2018supporting} for converting analysis results into a visual storytelling layout.
+Our work differs from theirs in a number of aspects: (1) \name{} automatically generates annotations and stitches them together, while annotations are user-generated in their case (2) \name{} integrates design principles for data storytelling into an automated layout generation, while theirs focuses on a basic timeline or force-directed layout;